Thus far in my series on the role of women, I have discussed these two major areas:

 No doubt this set of verses in 1 Timothy 2:8-15 is not easily understood.
 Again, I don’t have all the answers, and the plethora of theologians and scholars out there cannot come to any agreement on the text.

 But, considering the passages from the early chapters of Genesis, and noting Paul’s greater new creation theology centred in Christ, it is quite doubtful that this specific passage is teaching that women must be silent and never exercise authority over men for all time.
-Matter of fact, I suppose that, if the Timothy text is teaching such, then Paul is probably contradicting what he has spoken elsewhere.
+Matter of fact, I suppose that, if the Timothy text is teaching such, then Paul is probably contradicting what he has spoken and allowed elsewhere.

 Thus, what is most probable is that Paul is dealing with a specific problem in the church at Ephesus, and even likely confronting a specific woman who had been deceived and was deceiving others.
 This deception would have come from the influence of the Artemis cult.